hanabi/hanabi.github.io/Reference.md

 ### The Continuation Clue (Touching Both Inside and Outside a Layer)

-* Sometimes, a player who is blind-playing cards into a *Layered Finesse* receives another clue that touches cards BOTH inside the layer and outside the layer.
+* Sometimes, a player who is blind-playing cards into a *Layered Finesse* receives another clue that touches cards **both** inside the layer and outside the layer.
-* By default, the player should assume that it is another normal *Play Clue* or *Save Clue* on a card outside of the layer, and CONTINUE to blind-play cards.
+* By default, the player should assume that it is another normal *Play Clue* or *Save Clue* on a card outside of the layer, and **continue** to blind-play cards.
 This follows from *Information Lock Principle*. *Play Clues* given in this manner are called *Continuation Clues*.
-* Because *Continuation Clues* are the default interpretation, it can be difficult to give a *Fix Clue*, since a *Fix Clue* must ONLY touch cards inside of the layer.
+* Because *Continuation Clues* are the default interpretation, it can be difficult to give a *Fix Clue*, since a *Fix Clue* must **only** touch cards inside of the layer.
 * An example of a *Continuation Clue* can be found by looking at the screenshot in the *Clandestine Finesse* section:
   * After SedNegi's initial clue, if 910dan clues purple to Zamiel, it would touch a card inside the layer (purple 1) and a card outside the layer (purple 2).
   * Thus, the focus of the clue would be on the card outside of the layer (purple 2), being a *Play Clue* on purple 2.